alpinedatalabs/demos/README.markdown

 Alpine Data Labs Demos
 ======================

 The following workflows attempt to explain how Alpine works through concrete examples.
 They are based on relatively small public datasets.
-The flow and the data has been bundled together for convenience however there may be newer version of the dataset available on the web.
+The analytic flow and the data have been bundled together for convenience however there may be newer versions of the datasets available on the web.

 Installation
 ------------